Thousands Told To Flee Wildfire Near Los Angeles - UrduPoint

 Thousands Told To Flee Wildfire Near Los Angeles

-Camarillo, (APP - UrduPoint / Pakistan Point News - 8th Nov, 2024) Thousands of people were urged to flee an out-of-control wildfire burning around communities near Los Angeles on Thursday, with scores of homes already lost to the fast-moving flames.

-Fierce seasonal winds had cast embers up to three miles (five kilometers) from the seat of the fire around Camarillo, with new spots burning on hillsides, farmland and in residential areas.
+Fierce seasonal winds were casting embers up to three miles (five kilometers) from the seat of the fire around Camarillo, with new spots burning on hillsides, farmland and in residential areas.

 "We've been up all night watching this.
 I haven't slept," Erica Preciado told one local broadcaster as she drove her family out of the danger zone.